skip to Main Content

 Ballet Austin and choreographer, Stephen Mills, launched Light / The Holocaust and Humanity Project in Austin, TX in 2005, after two years of intensive Holocaust study and trips to eight death and work camps in Germany, Poland and the Czech Republic, followed by trips to Israel.

-Ballet Austin's dancers, staff, crew and Board of Directors underwent extensive Holocaust education in preparation for this project.
+Dancers, staff, crew, and Board of Directors underwent extensive Holocaust education in preparation for this project including visiting Holocaust Museum Houston.
+Photo by Hannah Neal.

 March 2005: Coexistence exhibition from Museum on the Seam, Jerusalem provides the month-long backdrop for SXSW.